sotayamashita/mcp-server-demo/README.md

-# mcp-server-demo
+# MCP Server Demo

 ## Prerequisites

 - [uv](https://docs.astral.sh/uv/getting-started/installation/) - _An extremely fast Python package and project manager, written in Rust._

+## Overview

+This guide walks through creating a simple Model Context Protocol (MCP) server and testing it with both the MCP Inspector and Claude Desktop.
+The content is based on the [modelcontextprotocol/python-sdk](https://github.com/modelcontextprotocol/python-sdk/blob/c2ca8e03e046908935d089a2ceed4e80b0c29a24/README.md) README, with additional notes for clarity.

-## MCP Server Creation Guide
+## Steps to Create an MCP Server

-This content is the almost same as the [modelcontextprotocol/python-sdk](https://github.com/modelcontextprotocol/python-sdk/blob/c2ca8e03e046908935d089a2ceed4e80b0c29a24/README.md) README, but I've added supplementary notes for parts where I got stuck or details that were omitted in the original.

 ### 1. Environment Setup